sihayah/budget-tracker/README.md

   ## Description

-  Tracking spending is important for most individuals to ensure their budget is balanced wisely.
-This is a simple and easy to use budget tracking app.
+  Tracking spending and earnings is important for most individuals to ensure their budget is balanced wisely.
+This app provides a simple and easy way to track a budget.
 It allows the user to input and graph income and expenses.
 Offline functionality allows the user to input data, even without an interent connection.
   <br>
   Deployment: (https://blooming-plains-15476.herokuapp.com/)
   <br>